Here’s What a Thriving Practice Looks Like

-A practice needs to have a marketing plan and online presence in place in order to remain competitive in their communities and maintain a successful practice.
-Your online presence and practice marketing are among your most valuable assets to the growth of your practice.
+You now need to have a marketing plan and online presence in order to remain competitive in your community and maintain your success.
+Your website, content, business listings, and online reputation are among the most valuable assets to your growth.

 Page One of Google Search Results